 Have receiverships been imposed on jails or prisons before?

 Yes, but they are rare.
-Federal and state judges have ordered receiverships or a similar transfer of control for prisons and jails only about eight times.
+Federal and state judges have ordered receiverships or a similar transfer of control for prisons and jails only about 12 times.
 Judges have generally placed prisons and jails into receivership to deal with poor conditions caused by chronic overcrowding.

 What are the advantages and disadvantages of receivership?